How I came to be a yoga teacher

 When I came back home I continued to practice and to teach, and I’ve always found that the biggest power in having a Yoga practice is to create a space for quiet and clarity in the natural busyness of life.
 A physical practice that I then subsequently had to let go of for a couple of years as I was hit by a cyclist and injured my knee to the point that I was unable to walk, and for a long time unable to sit cross-legged.
 For a few years I really believed that this would spell the end of my Yoga career, as I so loved being able to move in any which way I wanted.
 But perhaps this has been the best lesson of all for me as a teacher.
 I have learnt to still love my body no matter what it is capable of being able to do.
 I’ve learnt that practising Yoga doesn’t have to look like anything in particular, and I have once again come back to the core of the practice – creating a space of calm wherever and whenever you happen to be.

 Four years after my knee surgery, I am now really excited to start teaching again.
 It has been a long road of recovery, and I have gained so much empathy along the way.
 The Yoga company that I am launching now is very mindful of the global situation in which a lot of us find ourselves.
 Piedi_X_Terra aims to being that hour of self-care, meditation through movement and breath, community spirit, and kindness to you, wherever you are.
-That is why I am now offering classes online – their aim to bring a regular hour of time to dedicate to personal care and mental calm in the company of fellow likeminded people no matter where they are physically.
+That is why I am now offering classes both in person and as recordings online – their aim to bring a regular hour of time to dedicate to personal care and mental calm in the company of fellow likeminded people no matter where they are physically.
 I hope that you will join me on this journey.